MicrosoftDocs/mixed-reality/mixed-reality-docs/new-microsoft-edge.md

 >Disabling virtual monitor pre-allocation may result in your headset display briefly freezing when you launch a Win32 application (such as Steam, the new Microsoft Edge, or Google Chrome) in Windows Mixed Reality.

 To disable virtual monitor pre-allocation:
-1. Check **Windows Update** for the 2020-07 Cumulative Update for Windows 10 Version 2004 and install the update when available
+1. Check **Windows Update** for "2020-07 Cumulative Update Preview for Windows 10 Version 2004 (KB4568831)" and install the update when available (you may find the update under **Optional updates available**)
 2. Launch **Registry Editor**
 3. Navigate to "HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\Holographic\"
 4. If the "PreallocateVirtualMonitors" REG_DWORD is not present, create it by selecting **Edit > New > DWORD (32-bit) Value** and entering PreallocateVirtualMonitors as the name